-As a result of his public persona, Qaradawi has been tied to violent extremists and propagandists around the world.
-Matthew Levitt of the Washington Institute for Near East Policy has called Qaradawi “one of the most public figureheads of the radical wing of the Muslim Brotherhood.”Sudarsan Raghavan and Joby Warrick, “How a 91-year-old imam came to symbolize the feud between Qatar and its neighbors,” Washington Post, June 27, 2017, https://www.washingtonpost.com/world/middle_east/how-a-91-year-old-imam-came-to-symbolize-feud-between-qatar-and-its-neighbors/2017/06/26/601d41b4-5157-11e7-91eb-9611861a988f_story.html?utm_term=.73afe65fad22.
-Qaradawi has been directly linked to the Muslim Brotherhood’s leadership, including acting Supreme Guide Mahmoud Ezzat and political leaders Mahmoud Ghozlan and Muhammad al-Beltagy—all of whom have been charged with encouraging violent protests against the Egyptian government.
-He has also supported the Brotherhood’s former Egyptian president, Mohammed Morsi, serving a life sentence for killing protesters.
+As a result of his public persona, Qaradawi was tied to violent extremists and propagandists around the world.
+Matthew Levitt of the Washington Institute for Near East Policy called Qaradawi “one of the most public figureheads of the radical wing of the Muslim Brotherhood.”Sudarsan Raghavan and Joby Warrick, “How a 91-year-old imam came to symbolize the feud between Qatar and its neighbors,” Washington Post, June 27, 2017, https://www.washingtonpost.com/world/middle_east/how-a-91-year-old-imam-came-to-symbolize-feud-between-qatar-and-its-neighbors/2017/06/26/601d41b4-5157-11e7-91eb-9611861a988f_story.html?utm_term=.73afe65fad22.
+Qaradawi was directly linked to the Muslim Brotherhood’s leadership, including former acting Supreme Guide Mahmoud Ezzat and political leaders Mahmoud Ghozlan and Muhammad al-Beltagy—all of whom have been charged with encouraging violent protests against the Egyptian government.
+He has also supported the Brotherhood’s former Egyptian president, Mohammed Morsi, who was sentenced to life in prison for killing protesters.
 Qaradawi was also the chair of the U.S.-designated charity Union of Good, accused of funneling money to the Muslim Brotherhood’s Palestinian offshoot, Hamas.
-Hamas leader Ismail Haniyeh is a member of Qaradawi’s International Union of Islamic Scholars, and Qaradawi has called for “jihad until death” against Israel during meetings with Haniyeh.Andrew Gilligan, “How the Muslim Brotherhood fits into a network of extremism,” Telegraph (London), February 8, 2015, https://www.telegraph.co.uk/news/worldnews/middleeast/11398538/How-the-Muslim-Brotherhood-fits-into-a-network-of-extremism.html;
+Hamas leader Ismail Haniyeh is a member of Qaradawi’s International Union of Islamic Scholars, and Qaradawi previously called for “jihad until death” against Israel during meetings with Haniyeh.Andrew Gilligan, “How the Muslim Brotherhood fits into a network of extremism,” Telegraph (London), February 8, 2015, https://www.telegraph.co.uk/news/worldnews/middleeast/11398538/How-the-Muslim-Brotherhood-fits-into-a-network-of-extremism.html;

 “Treasury Designates the Union of Good,” U.S. Department of the Treasury, November 12, 2008, https://www.treasury.gov/press-center/press-releases/Pages/hp1267.aspx;